Everything You Need to Know Before Filing Your I-212 Waiver Application

 What Is an I-212 Application for Permission?

-An I-212 is a waiver that makes it possible for a person deported from the U.S. to apply to once again be able to re-enter the United States before their ineligibility period is up.
+An I-212 officially called Application for Permission to Reapply for Admission into the United States After Deportation or Removal, is a waiver that makes it possible for a person deported from the U.S. to apply once again be able to re-enter the United States before their ineligibility period is up.

 The waiver is thus an application for permission to lawfully return to the U.S. after removal to their home country.
 In other words, the I-212 waiver is a reapplication for admission following removal proceedings or a deportation hearing.